talkohavy/guides/docs/programming/databases/redis.md

 ## 5. Redis Sets

 A **Redis Set** is an unordered collection of unique strings.
 No duplicate members are allowed.
 Sets are useful for membership tracking, tags, unique visitors, and more.
+The `TYPE` command returns **`"set"`** for keys holding a Set.

 <br/>

-### - Command 14: SMEMBERS
+### - Command 15: SMEMBERS

 **Syntax**